Open Source Software (Policy)

 The majority of the ETH Zurich researchers use a MIT, BSD, Apache v2, or a GPL, AGPL license.

-Within the open source licenses two broad categories exist, the permissive licenses and the copyleft licenses (please see also adjacent tabs).
+Within the open source licenses two broad categories exist, the permissive licenses and the copyleft licenses (please see below).

 Please note, that most open source licenses are not compatible with each other.
-See also the tab "Compatibility of Licenses".
+See also below the section "Compatibility of Licenses".

 Permissive licenses (e.g. MIT, BSD, Apache v2, etc.)